Skip to main content

 Nielsen's Heuristics – Laws of Usability

-Jacob Nielsen , Ph.D., User Advocate and principal of the Nielsen Norman Group, who has been dubbed "the world's leading expert on web usability" (U.S. News & World Report), at the dawn of the Internet in the 80s formed the laws of usability, or heuristics.
+Jacob Nielsen , Ph.D., User Advocate and principal of the Nielsen Norman Group, who has been dubbed "the world's leading expert on web usability" (U.S. News & World Report), at the dawn of the Internet in the 80s formed the laws of usability, or usability heuristics.

 Nielsen’s heuristics, broad usability rules of thumb and not specific guidelines, turned out to be so simple and effective that designers still follow them today.
 Nielsen's general principles for interaction and usability design can help you ensure stellar usability on your website too.